Sahil93-sb/Team_Utopia_Interactive-CO2-Emission-Dashboard/README.md

 The data includes CO2 emissions for multiple countries in different sectors such as "Energy" and "Transport".
 The user can select a country from a dropdown menu and view a bar chart displaying the CO2 emissions by sector for that country.

-Features
+Features:-
-Dropdown Selection: Users can select a country to filter the data and see the CO2 emissions for that country.
+1. Dropdown Selection: Users can select a country to filter the data and see the CO2 emissions for that country.
-Bar Chart Visualization: A bar chart is displayed to visualize CO2 emissions by sector for the selected country.
+2. Bar Chart Visualization: A bar chart is displayed to visualize CO2 emissions by sector for the selected country.
-Dynamic Updates: The graph updates dynamically based on the selected country.
+3. Dynamic Updates: The graph updates dynamically based on the selected country.

-Technologies Used
+Technologies Used:-
 Dash: A Python framework for building web applications.
 Plotly: A graphing library for creating interactive visualizations.
 Pandas: A data manipulation and analysis library in Python.

-Requirements
+Requirements:-
-To run this project, you need to install the following Python libraries:
+To run this project, you need to install the following Python libraries: pip install dash plotly pandas

-bash
-Copy code
-pip install dash plotly pandas
 Running the App
 Clone or download the project repository.
 Make sure you have all the required libraries installed by running the following command in your terminal:

-bash
-Copy code
-pip install dash plotly pandas
-Run the Python script app.py to start the Dash app:
+Run the Python script app.py to start the Dash app: python app.py

-bash
-Copy code
-python app.py
-Open your web browser and go to http://127.0.0.1:8050 to view the dashboard.

 How to Use the Dashboard
-Select a Country: Use the dropdown menu at the top of the page to select a country.
+1. Select a Country: Use the dropdown menu at the top of the page to select a country.
-View the Graph: The bar chart will update to display CO2 emissions for the selected country, broken down by sector (Energy, Transport, etc.).
+2. View the Graph: The bar chart will update to display CO2 emissions for the selected country, broken down by sector (Energy, Transport, etc.).
-Explore Data: You can compare CO2 emissions across different sectors for any given country.
+3. Explore Data: You can compare CO2 emissions across different sectors for any given country.

 Example Data
 The current data includes CO2 emissions for the following countries: